All Episodes

 They don't want to breathe clean air.

-They want to kill your children, and they want to take your grandma, Paul Ryan will throw right over the cliff because we don't want to pay for our health insurance.
+They want to kill your children, and they want to take your grandma, Paul Ryan, will throw her right over the cliff because we don't want to pay for our health insurance.

 It's the same stuff.

-The one thing the Democrats can't run on, and it was kind of laughable to watch Obama try to say, well, my eight years of president really up the two years of Trump's economic success, that really is because of me.
+The one thing that Democrats can't run on, and it was kind of laughable to watch Obama try to say, well, my eight years of president really, the two years of Trump's economics assessed, that really is because of me.

 I'm like, no, it's not.